wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_uptime.md

 ---
-title: bsv:uptime \[POST\]
+title: bsv:uptime - Bitcoin SV
-description: Returns the total uptime of the server.
+description: Example code for the bsv:uptime json-rpc method. Сomplete guide on how to use bsv:uptime json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters